 Whilst bathroom transformations aren’t cheap if you plan on an entire new suite, ditching a discoloured bathroom set can increase the value of your home by 5%.
 If you already have a white and modern suite, focus on decorating and perhaps invest in new taps and fixtures.
 Furthermore, avocado or pink bathroom suites are a definite no, so spend money on getting this changed.

 If you need help selling your home, get in touch with the friendly and helpful team at SOLD.CO.UK today.
-Call us on 0800 566 8490 or send your enquiry to firstname.lastname@example.org.
+We are a trusted online estate agent with years of experience.
+Call us on 0800 566 8490 or send your enquiry to email@example.com.
 Otherwise, book a free valuation online today and get the ball rolling.